Dima-salang/sjlshs_chronos/to-do.md

 TO-DO
 - optimize firestore storing
-- make timestamp to be millisecondsfromEpoch to save space
+- make timestamp to be millisecondsfromEpoch to save space - DONE